Cloud Strife: Voice actors

 For the remake of Final Fantasy VII, Sakurai found Cloud more difficult to portray than his previous performances.
 He re-recorded his lines multiple times, and credited the voice director with guiding him.
 Nomura elaborated that the remake's interpretation of Cloud has a distinct personality; he attempts to act cool, but often fails to do so and instead comes across as awkward, which Nomura asked Sakurai to reflect in his acting.
 Another challenge for the developers was finding a suitable voice for the teenage Cloud seen during flashbacks.
-In order to better match Cloud's rural upbringing, they decided to hire a child from a rural area rather than an established actor, and ultimately went with 13-year-old Yukihiro Aizawa.
+To better match Cloud's rural upbringing, they decided to hire a child from a rural area rather than an established actor, and ultimately went with 13-year-old Yukihiro Aizawa.

-In most English adaptations, Cloud is voiced by Steve Burton.
-Burton was first hired to voice Cloud after a Square employee saw his role in the 2001 film The Last Castle.
-Burton's work as Cloud in Advent Children served as his first feature length role, an experience he enjoyed.
+In most English adaptations, Cloud is voiced by Steve Burton, who was first hired to voice Cloud after a Square employee saw his role in the 2001 film The Last Castle.
+Burton's work as Cloud in Advent Children served as his first feature-length role, an experience he enjoyed.
 Calling the character a rare opportunity for him as an actor, Burton describes Cloud as having a "heaviness about him".
-Burton says he is surprised when fans recognize him for his work as Cloud, whom he has referred to as "[one of the] coolest characters there is", and he too considers himself lucky for having voiced him.
+Burton says he is surprised when fans recognize him for his work as Cloud, whom he has referred to as "[one of the] coolest characters there is", and considers himself lucky to have voiced him.

 Although Burton expressed his desire to voice Cloud for the remake of Final Fantasy VII, he was replaced by Cody Christian; Burton thanked Square for his work, and wished Christian luck.
-Christian stated that he was honored to portray what he described as an iconic character, and vowed to give his best performance.
+Christian said that he was honored to portray what he described as an iconic character, and vowed to give his best performance.
 He also commented on Burton's previous work, stating, "Steve, you paved the way.
 You made this character what it is and have contributed in shaping a legacy".
 Christian used Burton's works as an inspiration for his portrayal of the character.
 Teenage Cloud was voiced in English by Major Dodson.
+For the next installment, Christian said that the character differed from Remake as he aimed to explore more his sensitive side like his past or intimate relationships he is often involved.